 - Cultural impacts

 - Environmental impacts (including consumption of resources, reducing pollution, and conserving biodiversity and landscapes)

 The GSTC Criteria have been built on decades of prior work and experience around the world, and they take into account the numerous guidelines and standards for sustainable tourism from every continent.
 During the process of development, they were widely consulted throughout the globe, in both developed and developing countries, in several languages.
 They reflect our goal in attaining a global consensus on sustainable tourism.
 The process of developing the Criteria was designed to adhere to the standards-setting code of the ISEAL Alliance, the international body providing guidance for the development and management of sustainability standards for all sectors.
 That code is informed by relevant ISO standards.

 The Criteria are the minimum, not the maximum, which businesses, governments, and destinations should achieve to approach social, environmental, cultural, and economic sustainability.
 Since tourism destinations each have their own culture, environment, customs, and laws, the Criteria are designed to be adapted to local conditions and supplemented by additional criteria for the specific location and activity.

 This set of Criteria relates to the sustainable management of private sector travel industry, focusing currently on Hotels and Tour Operators.

 This set of Criteria relates to sustainable management of tourism Destinations.

 Wish to participate in future Criteria revisions or to comment on the current Criteria?
 Click here

 Commercial use of the GSTC Criteria

 The GSTC Criteria are available from this website free of charge for their non-commercial use.
-GSTC as the owner of the GSTC Criteria reserves the right to charge fees for their commercial use.
+As the owner of the GSTC Criteria, the GSTC reserves the right to assess and charge fees for the commercial use of the GSTC Criteria.